microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

     The authors used a barium sulfate-based contrast agent and employed synchrotron radiation imaging.
     They used synchrotron radiation to acquire high-resolution, three-dimensional images of mouse tibiae affected by metastatic cancer.
     In addition they employed neural network-based architecture for the simultaneous segmentation of bone tissue, vascular structures, and metastatic lesions.
-    Based on this publication and a reviewer comment we adde a paragraph about advances in segmentation methods to our manuscript.
+    Based on this publication and a reviewer comment we added a paragraph about advances in segmentation methods to our manuscript.
   - [3D Transcranial Ultrasound Localization Microscopy in the Rat Brain with a Multiplexed Matrix Probe](https://doi.org/10.1109/TBME.2021.3137265) is a study in which A. Chavignon et al. performed ultrasound imaging of brain vasculature, and did *one* microCT scan to compare both imaging modalities.
-  - [Edge-illumination spectral phase-contrast tomography](https://doi.org/10.1088/1361-6560/ad3328] is a study in which Luca Brombal et al. scanned *one* mouse under laboratory conditions on a synchrotron setup to employ phase constrast.
+  - [Edge-illumination spectral phase-contrast tomography](https://doi.org/10.1088/1361-6560/ad3328] is a study in which Luca Brombal et al. scanned *one* mouse under laboratory conditions on a synchrotron setup to employ phase contrast.
-    They applied phase-contrast tomography to separate three channels, namely water, iodine and calcium (soft tissue, vasculatura and bone, respectively).
+    They applied phase-contrast tomography to separate three channels, namely water, iodine and calcium (soft tissue, vasculature and bone, respectively).
-  - [A protocol for visualization of murine in situ neurovascular interfaces](https://www.sciencedirect.com/science/article/pii/S2666166723003349) pecifically mentions that "*Microfil* and bone tend to have similar attenuation and the skull may not be completely removed by adjusting thresholding parameters.
+  - [A protocol for visualization of murine in situ neurovascular interfaces](https://www.sciencedirect.com/science/article/pii/S2666166723003349) specifically mentions that "*Microfil* and bone tend to have similar attenuation and the skull may not be completely removed by adjusting thresholding parameters.
     The authors of this study use Microfil, which is a different product to the *MicroAngiofil* we have used.
   - [VEGF-B Promotes Endocardium-Derived Coronary Vessel Development and Cardiac Regeneration](https://doi.org/10.1161/CIRCULATIONAHA.120.050635 investigates the role of Vascular Endothelial Growth Factor B (VEGF-B) in coronary vessel development and its potential therapeutic applications for cardiac regeneration.
     "Bone" is never mentioned in the study
   - [A novel micro-CT-based method to monitor the morphology of blood vessels in the rabbit endplate](https://doi.org/10.1007/s00586-016-4849-x) analyzes blood vessel morphology within the rabbit vertebral endplate using micro-computed tomography (micro-CT) at 9 um voxel size.
-    The authors used two diffrerent contrast agents and fail to three-dimensionally visualize the vasculature in half of their contrasted samples.
+    The authors used two different contrast agents and fail to three-dimensionally visualize the vasculature in half of their contrasted samples.

 Further searches were unfruitful: